 An affordable residency option.
-With investment routes starting at just €250,000, Latvia is one of the very cheapest ways to get residency in Europe at the moment.
+With investment routes starting at just €250,000, Latvia Golden Visa is one of the cheapest ways to get residency in an EU country.

 A 5-year residency.
-Some countries only offer residency for two years and then require you to extend it.
-In Latvia, although you will have to renew your visa, you won’t have to worry about getting your residence rejected for five whole years.
+Some countries only offer residency for only two years and then require you to extend it with the risk of getting rejected.

-No physical residency requirement.
-You can come and go as you please and don’t have to live in Latvia.
-However, you must visit the country at least once a year to maintain your residence permit.
+Minimum physical residency requirement.
+You only need to visit the country at least once a year to maintain your residence permit.

 Latvia is well-connected.
 Just 90 minutes away from Moscow by air, and with so many flight connections to all of the European hubs, Latvia has great links to other countries.

 Part of the Eurozone.
 The single currency zone is advantageous for many different reasons, but primarily because it saves you money and time.
 There will be no foreign exchange fees, no time spent hunting down the best exchange rates, and so on.

 An outstanding passport.
 If you go for Latvia citizenship in ten years, you will be glad to know that its passport is ranked 23rd in the Nomad Passport Index for 2022, which is better than that of the UK, Canada, and Spain.
 This means you’ll get visa-free access to 184 countries in the world, including the visa-waiver program to the United States.

 Dual citizenship is allowed.
 “Does Latvia allow dual citizenship?”
 Yes, since very recently, Latvia allows its citizens to have two (or more) passports.
 So, if you get Latvia citizenship through naturalization, you won’t have to give up your first passport.